-Whilst every effort is made to ensure tickets are sold with the correct delivery method, the seller reserves the right to change the delivery method at any time in line with changes made by the event organiser.
+Whilst every effort is made to ensure tickets are sold with the correct delivery method, the seller reserves the right to change the delivery method at any time in line with changes made by the event organiser or unforeseen circumstances.

 If entry requirements are subject to enforced restrictions in relation to Covid-19 this information will be displayed during the checkout process.
 TicketPort and/or the seller will do their upmost to relay any changes to these entry requirements but the buyer should be aware these can change at any time and it is the buyer’s responsibility to check the latest requirements before an event.

 Should a buyer be unable to attend an event due to failing an entry requirement or for any other reason related to Covid-19 (for example self-isolation) there is no right to a refund.
 The buyer is permitted to resale or pass on their ticket for someone else to use.

 While the seller tries to ensure that all prices on our website are accurate, errors may occur.
 If the seller discovers an error in the price of ticket(s) you have ordered they will inform you as soon as possible and give you the option of reconfirming your order at the correct price or cancelling it.
 If we are unable to contact you then we will treat the order as cancelled and provide a full refund.